Carnegie Medal for Writing: Winners

-Only A Monster Calls, written by Patrick Ness and illustrated by Jim Kay, has won both the Carnegie and Greenaway Medals (2012).

-Only The Graveyard Book by Neil Gaiman (2009) has won both the Carnegie Medal and the equivalent American award, the Newbery Medal.

-Author Sharon Creech, who won the Carnegie for Ruby Holler (2002), previously won the Newbery and two U.K. awards for Walk Two Moons (1994).

-Four writers have won both the Carnegie and the US Michael L. Printz Award.
-The Printz Award is an American Library Association literary award that annually recognises the "best book written for teens, based entirely on its literary merit".
-The four writers are David Almond, Aidan Chambers, Geraldine McCaughrean, and Meg Rosoff.
-Chambers alone has won both for the same book, the 1999 Carnegie and 2003 Printz for the novel Postcards from No Man's Land.

-In its scope, books for children or young adults, the British Carnegie corresponds to the American Newbery and Printz awards.

 Carnegie of Carnegies

 To commemorate the 70th anniversary of the Carnegie Medal in 2007, CILIP created a 'Living Archive' on the Carnegie Medal website with information about each of the winning books and conducted a poll to identify the nation's favourite Carnegie Medal winner, to be named the "Carnegie of Carnegies".
 The winner, announced on 21 June 2007 at the British Library, was Northern Lights by Philip Pullman (1995).
 It was the expected winner, garnering 40% of the votes in the UK, and 36% worldwide.